-The selection of artists or artist collectives is carried out by the collective Villekulla, after effective application and based on the principles of grassroots democracy.
+The selection of artists or artist collectives (hereinafter referred to as A*) is carried out by the collective Villekulla, after effective application and based on the principles of grassroots democracy.

-The costs amount to CHF 220.– for the 4 week residency, CHF 330.- for the 6 week residency and CHF 660.- for the 12 week residency per person and aim to cover ancillary costs for the time of the stay.
-Personal guests of the residents are asked to undertake a solidarity contribution of total CHF 8.– per night and person.
+The costs for the residency amount to CHF 660 per person and aim to cover ancillary costs for the time of the stay.
+Personal guests during the stay must be arranged with the other A* and are asked to undertake a solidarity contribution of total CHF 8 per night and person.
+Please ask guests to respect the work dynamic, it is not a vacation spot.
 Visits of groups bigger than 5, are to be coordinated with the collective Villekulla.

 Communication / Publicity

-On arrival in Faucogney-et-la-Mer, one member of the collective Villekulla will be present to hand over the house to the incoming residents, and take it back before departure.
+On arrival in Faucogney-et-la-Mer, one member of the collective Villekulla will be present to hand over the house to the A*, and take it back before departure.

 To use the workshops, an introduction must be made during the handover.
 In the event of confusion regarding the use of machinery or materials during the residence or in the event of loss and/or damage of furniture and/or infrastructure, the contact person must be informed and the relevant item be replaced upon agreement with the contact person.

-The collective Villekulla does not assume any liability for the damage of any objects from and of the house, especially no liability is assumed for the loss or damage of private objects or in case of injury of residents by third parties.
-The residents are recommended to take out an adequate insurance in a sufficient amount.
-The residents commit to treat the provided infrastructure, the surroundings and the neighbourhood with respect and care.
-More information about the neighbourhood in the manual How to?.
+The collective Villekulla does not assume any liability for the damage of any objects from and of the house, especially no liability is assumed for the loss or damage of private objects or in case of injury of A* by third parties.
+The A* are recommended to take out an adequate insurance in a sufficient amount.
+The A* commit to treat the provided infrastructure, the surroundings and the neighbourhood with respect and care.

 Smoking is prohibited (except the courtyard).